 Details: December 7–29, weekends; $25 for adults, $20 for kids

 Make a Date With Santa

 If you are ready for the holidays, you’re in luck.
-The Fashion Outlets of Chicago is roaring to bring Santa HQ back—and better than ever.
-There will be plenty of treats and fun attractions to get you in the festive mood early!
+The Fashion Outlets of Chicago has brought Santa HQ back—and better than ever.
+There will be plenty of treats and fun attractions to get you in the festive mood!

 The beloved bear returns for the holiday season to the Broadway Playhouse to warm the hearts of families, who will see the production taken straight from the pages of the childhood-favorite book.
 The one-hour run time makes it perfect for toddlers and up.

 Looking for a staycation (or vacation) adventure?
 The Whitehall is channeling its inner Kevin for a Home Alone extravaganza.
 Watch the movie in a roomful of little details reminiscent of the film, and then indulge like any kid who is home alone would—with pizza, treats, and a hot fudge sundae.

 Details: Through January 5, room rates vary per date